rgerkin/mathiasverraes.github.com/_posts/2013-12-01-fighting-bottlenecks-with-cqrs.markdown

 layout: post
 published: true
 tags: [talk]
+abstract: "CQRS challenges the assumption that reading and writing are supposed to share the same abstractions."
 ---

-{% include tldr.html text="CQRS challenges the assumption that reading and writing are supposed to share the same abstrations." %}

 I hadn't done any presentations or blog posts about Command/Query Responsibility Segregation yet, even though I've been working with it for more than year (and have been wanting to use it for another year).
 [Volker Dusch](https://twitter.com/__edorian)